postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

 Postman lets you use multi-tab and multi-window configurations to work on multiple requests or even multiple collections together and simultaneously.

-To open a new tab in Postman press the **+** icon in the builder or use the **CMD/CTRL + T** shortcut.
+To open a new tab in Postman, press the **+** icon in the builder or use the **CMD/CTRL + T** shortcut.
 From the menu bar, you can also select "New Tab" from the **File** menu to create a new tab.

 When you right click a tab name, the menu allows you to duplicate or close tabs.
 If any tab has unsaved changes as you  attempt to close the tab, Postman prompts you to save your changes.

 ##### **Busy tabs**

-Busy tabs ensures you don't lose your current request, even if it isn't in a collection.
-When you're on a busy tab and open a new request from the sidebar, it opens the request in a new tab and doesn't replace or interfere with the request in the previous busy tab.
+Busy tabs ensure you don't lose your current request, even if it isn't in a collection.
+When you're on a busy tab and open a new request from the sidebar, Postman opens the request in a new tab and doesn't replace or interfere with the request in the previous busy tab.

 What makes a tab busy?
 When you work in a tab it becomes busy.
 For example, when you receive a response or make a change that's not yet saved (reflected by an orange dot on the tab), the tab becomes busy.